SocksTheWolf/SEChatToSlime/README.md

 * Bridged library for handling streamelements API code -> slime2 API code
 * Provides an zip folder with your converted widget code
 * Most (if not all) results require any further code modifications
+* Directly injects existing StreamElements user settings into the widgets
 * Free

 ## To use